kryptogo/jobs/README.md

 ### OPERATION

+#### Human Resource Intern

+We are looking for an HR Intern to perform various administrative tasks and support our HR’s daily activities.
+You will be a key to build up our world-class team, meanwhile, you can gain hands-on experience in recruitment and talent administration.

+**2-3 days/week, at least 6-month employment, senior students are welcome**

+**Responsibilities**:

+- Explore more sourcing channels.
+Post, update and remove job ads from job boards, careers pages and social networks
+- Update our internal databases with candidate and new employee information
+- Assist with other administrative tasks as needed

+**Desirable Qualifications**:

+- Senior student, have participated in various extracurricular activities
+- Personable, able to comfortably and pleasantly deal with a variety of people
+- Strong customer service skills
+- Problem solving capabilities necessary to accomplish the duties and tasks of the position

 #### Front Desk/ Receptionist

 As the Receptionist in COBINHOOD, you will need to be a masterful problem-solver and an organizational force given complex calendaring.

 **Responsibilities**:

 - Answer, screen, and forward any incoming phone calls while providing basic information as needed
 - Maintain security by following procedures and controlling access
 - Organize space planning and large offsite events